 Leading the Change

 In 2011, H&M Group and many other brands signed a commitment to phase out hazardous chemicals in the textile and leather supply chains by 2020.
-We collaborated to form the ZDHC and its programme to secure good chemical management.
+We collaborated to form the ZDHC and helped establish its programme to secure good chemical management.

 Our Sustainability Commitment, which all suppliers must sign, includes a set of requirements concerning the safety of chemical handling and storage, as well as environmental requirements such as the treatment of wastewater and the handling of hazardous waste.